 Short Term Breakdown Cover: A Guide

-Breakdown cover isn’t legally required to drive on UK roads – as car insurance is – but it is an optional extra that could get you out of very tricky situation if ever your vehicle gives up on you during a journey.
+Breakdown cover isn’t legally required to drive on UK roads – as car insurance is.
+It is usually offered as an optional extra that could get you out of very tricky situation if ever your vehicle gives up on you during a journey.
+Especially as it has been reported that one in three cars will breakdown over the next 12 months

 It’s entirely possible, however, that you don’t want annual cover and may only want it for a short-term period – perhaps just one journey, one day or one month.
 If this is the case, then short-term breakdown cover will be ideal for you.